aralroca/aralroca.com/posts/ghaction-devto.md

 }
 ```

-Here what we basically do is request to the [dev.to API](https://docs.dev.to/api/) to upload the article, and then modify our markdown file to add the `published_devto: true` metadata.
-This way, our GitHub action then detects that there are changes to upload to master.
+We request to the [dev.to API](https://docs.dev.to/api/) to upload the article and then modify our markdown file to add the `published_devto: true` metadata.
+This way, our GitHub action will detect that there are changes to upload to master.

 ## Conclusions

-In this short article we have seen how to create a GitHub action to post our personal blog new articles to [dev.to](https://dev.to).
-I hope it can be useful to someone.
+In this short article we've seen how to create a GitHub action to post automatically our personal blog new articles to [dev.to](https://dev.to).
+I hope you find it useful.